Cautious optimism among striking workers as IOC reaches out | CBC News

 "People are coming together like they never had before and there's this sense of pride."

-But while moral is up, so is the disdain held for the IOC, Furlong said -- and that might not end when the strike does.
+But while morale is up, so is the disdain held for the IOC, Furlong said -- and that might not end when the strike does.

 "The longer this goes, it's going to be good for the union," he said.